RyanLiu6/Ena/README.md

 * BNS
 * TD

-Integrating Ollama and LLM in general is a continued WIP as I'm in the process of learning and creating a custom model image that is tuned to the categories I've set.

-Another feature I have in mind has to do with reocurring expenses, such as Rent, Mortgage, Utilities, etc. In Canada, some of those things are not payable via Credit Card, and thus cannot be tracked by Ena.
+Another feature I have in mind has to do with recurring expenses, such as Rent, Mortgage, Utilities, etc. In Canada, some of those things are not payable via Credit Card, and thus cannot be tracked by Ena.
 However, they should be around the same every month, and so, can be included via another option for `Ena.py`.
 Current approach is to include another file to be looked at by Ena, which include utilities.

 As the basis of this fork comes from Teller (noted above), some of the code isn't exactly what I need to for my purposes.
 Thus, a refactor of the processor code is planned for the future.